CURRENT UVA STUDENTS

 - RESUME - Include important extracurricular activities, work experience, academic honors, and other relevant experiences.

-- PERSONAL STATEMENT - No more than 500 words (total), typed and double-spaced.
+- PERSONAL STATEMENT - No more than 500 words (total for the entire statement), typed and double-spaced.
 Please answer the following questions based on the track you are interested in:

 Global Development Studies (GDS)